 Don’t try to break your lease before exploring options that can save you money.

-Now that the moratorium on evictions imposed by the CARES Act ended on July 28, renters who lost jobs or are struggling financially due to the COVID-19 pandemic could now face eviction.
+Now that the moratorium on evictions imposed by the CARES Act is over, renters who lost jobs or are still struggling financially due to the pandemic could now face eviction.
 Even if you’ve managed to stay up-to-date on rent payments during the crisis, maybe you’re considering moving to a less expensive apartment or town to save money.

 But what happens when you still have months left on the 12-month lease you signed when you moved in?
 That depends.
 You could end up on the hook for all the rent owed for the remainder of your lease – or maybe you can find a way to get around that financial obligation.

 Click here to sign up for our free financial education email course.

 1. Know the terms of your rental agreement